 If the evidence indicates that it is likely that a violation occurred, then the Assistant Director may formally charge the resident.
 The resident may accept or deny responsibility for the violation.
 The accused resident may then choose informal or formal processes to resolve the accusation.
 Typically, the resident will select the informal process in cases in which the facts are not in dispute and the resident accepts responsibility for the violation.
 Hearings may not be scheduled earlier than three days after a student has been charged without that student's consent.

 In the informal process, the Assistant Director and accused student will discuss the incident, its circumstances, and other relevant information.
-Although the resident agrees to abide by the decision of the Assistant Director, the resident may appeal the sanction imposed by the Assistant Director.
-(See Appeals below.)
+The Assistant Director may impose a sanction when appropriate.
+(See "Appeals", below.)